wasmerio/ate/doc/guide.md

 - Add the following annotation - ApplicationPath("1")
 - Call the following method - BoostrapConfig.setRestApiPath("api")

-## Data Objects
+## Data Access Objects

-Data objects are what you create to model out your information domain into strongly typed objects.
+Data access objects are what you create to model out your information domain into strongly typed objects.
 The trade off between portability, backwards compatibility and serialization performance all data objects are stored within the ATE database as small encrypted JSON documents.

 Below is an example data object